-Suprisingly, just one chapter after Matthew 12, the Bible reveals the names of FOUR of Christ's physical brothers and also states that he had more than one sister!
+Suprisingly, in Matthew 13, the Bible reveals the names of FOUR of Christ's physical brothers and also states that he had more than one sister!
 This information is revealed to us in the comments made by those in Nazareth, who knew Jesus and his family for many years, in response to his profound and unique teachings at a local synagogue.

 We find additional evidence that Jesus did have brothers in the Book of Acts.
 His remaining eleven disciples he personally taught (Judas had committed suicide), after witnessing his ascension to the Father (Acts 1:4 - 9), went back to Jerusalem.
 While they waited in the city for the promised Holy Spirit (verses 4 - 5), they gathered to pray together with the following people.

 All these were steadfastly continuing with one accord in prayer and supplications, together with the women, including Mary, the mother of Jesus, and with his brothers (Acts 1:14).

-In conclusion, the Bible reveals that Jesus did have brothers and sisters (they all had the same mother, Mary, but not the same father, as God was the Father of our Savior).
-Mary, by the time her firstborn son's ministry started in the fall of 26 A.D., had given birth to at least four other boys and at least two girls for a family composed of seven (possibly even more) children!
+The Bible reveals that Jesus did have (half) brothers and (half) sisters (they all had the same mother, but not the same father).
+Mary, by the time her firstborn son's ministry started, had given birth through Joseph to at least four other boys and at least two girls for a family composed of at least seven children!